-Lincoln - Waterville Valley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Lincoln - Waterville Valley is a decidedly white-collar town, with fully 85.77% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Lincoln - Waterville Valley is a town of managers, service providers, and professionals.
-There are especially a lot of people living in Lincoln - Waterville Valley who work in management occupations (28.32%), office and administrative support (11.66%), and food service (7.69%).
+There are especially a lot of people living in Lincoln - Waterville Valley who work in management occupations (24.38%), food service (8.91%), and office and administrative support (8.17%).

 Lincoln - Waterville Valley is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Lincoln - Waterville Valley is a somewhat ethnically-diverse town.
 The people who call Lincoln - Waterville Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lincoln - Waterville Valley residents report their race to be White, followed by Asian.
-Important ancestries of people in Lincoln - Waterville Valley include Irish, English, Italian, French, and German.
+Important ancestries of people in Lincoln - Waterville Valley include Irish, English, French, German, and Italian.

 The most common language spoken in Lincoln - Waterville Valley is English.
 Other important languages spoken here include Chinese and French.